pyeventsourcing/eventsourcing/docs/topics/application.rst

 The ``application`` also has a persistence policy, provided by the library's :class:`~eventsourcing.application.policies.PersistencePolicy` class.
+The persistence policy appends to its event store published domain events of the type defined by the ``persist_event_type`` constructor argument.

 .. code:: python

     application.persistence_policy

-The persistence policy appends domain events of type `persist_event_type` to its event store whenever they are published.

 The :class:`~eventsourcing.application.simple.SimpleApplication` also has a repository, an instance of the library class